HMO102 - Science of Vision 1

 |Enrolment modes:||Trimester 2: Waurn Ponds (Geelong)|

-Must be enrolled in D302 Bachelor of Vision Science/Master of Optometry.
+This unit is only available to students enrolled in D302 Bachelor of Vision Science/Master of Optometry.

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.